Lecture Aircraft Design

 Academics perspective: Prof. (Emeritus) Egbert Torenbeek (TU Delft)

-"First scientific book on Aircraft Design"
+"First scientific book on Aircraft Design",

 Publications